sambitmishra0628/PSP-GNM/README.md

 <!-- CITATION -->
 ## Citation
 This work has been submitted to a peer-review journal and is currently under review.
-For the time being, please cite our pre-print on BioRxiv (https://www.biorxiv.org/content/10.1101/2022.02.17.480818v1).
+Please refer to the preprint on BioRxiv (https://www.biorxiv.org/content/10.1101/2022.02.17.480818v2).